Substate/Substate/README.md

 }
 ```

-Sub-states states are automatically detected and updated using their own `update` methods.
+Nested models are automatically detected and updated using their own `update(action:)` methods.

 ```swift
 struct SubCounter: State {